What Are Fibrocystic Breasts?

 Fatty tissue fills the spaces between the other tissues.
 It gives the breast its size.

 Hormones are chemicals that control your menstrual cycle.
 Hormones can also make glandular tissue swell.
 This stretches fibrous tissue, making your breasts feel sore.
 Hormones may also cause one or more fluid-filled lumps to form.
 These lumps are called cysts.
 They may be large or small.
-Cysts are not cancerous.
+Cysts are not cancer.
 This means they are benign.
 Just before your period, cysts may become larger.
 Your breasts may feel more sore.

 What you may feel